 Applications will include critical automotive applications and other transportation sectors, consumer applications and building systems.
 In anticipation of the capacity at Cassopolis, Hydro will deliver initial quantities of Hydro CIRCAL® to U.S. customers from its plant in Commerce, Texas, before the end of 2021.

 “The Cassopolis project represents a key stepping-stone toward Hydro’s goal of doubling recycling of post-consumer scrap in its production processes and providing an EBITDA uplift of NOK 0.7-1.1 billion from the recycling operations by 2025,” says Kallevik.

 The expected investment is currently estimated to be around $140 million, depending on final facility design, market conditions and macroeconomic development.
-By applying technologies developed at the Hydro recycling plants in Clervaux, Luxembourg, and Azuqueca, Spain, Hydro will be able to recycle up to 40,000 metric tons of post-consumer scrap at the new facility while delivering high-quality aluminum capable of meeting demanding automotive requirements.
+By applying technologies developed at the Hydro recycling plants in Clervaux, Luxembourg, and Azuqueca, Spain, Hydro will be able to recycle up to 40,000 tonnes of post-consumer scrap at the new facility while delivering high-quality aluminium capable of meeting demanding automotive requirements.

 Hydro Aluminium Metal and landowner Midwest Energy and Communications (MEC) signed a Letter of intent (LOI) in July this year.
 The facility will be the first manufacturing plant located at MEC’s Smart Park, a planned industrial and commercial development in Cassopolis.
 Hydro’s proposed investment will be supported through grants from the U.S. Economic Development Administration, as well as pending state and local incentives, to develop infrastructure in the Smart Park.
 Hydro will utilize direct rail service to bring supplies to the plant, helping to lower the overall carbon footprint of its operations, and plans to partner with MEC to source renewable electrical power for the facility.